ericcarraway/pair-programming/README.md

 * It's more than just typo spotting!

 #### Obvious reasons for pair programming
+* Onboarding new team members
+* Overlapping functionality in multiple stories
+* If someone is learning a new skill or element of our codebase
 #### Less obvious reasons for pair programming
 * Abstract tasks
 * Changing requirements